koushick123/FlipCam/README.md

 This app is available for use from Android version Lollipop to Pie.

-Latest version is 1.3 which provides below features and fixes:
+Latest version is 1.6 which provides below features and fixes:

-Includes a fix for issue where recorded video freezes on playback on some devices.
-Includes below new features:
-1. Users can switch between viewing media content from SD Card and Phone.
-2. Users can choose between external video player and internal (FlipCam) video player.
-3. A front facing camera timer for selfies.
-4. Pinch zoom ability for optical zoom.
-New icons for settings, share and delete.
-Additional bug fixes.
+Provides the capability to record video without audio Includes details on the location of media storage in settings Includes User manual
-Includes support up to Android Pie.
+Provides support for Android 13

  FlipCam is available on the Google Play Store.
  <br>